shaoner/ziti/docs/api/types.md

 <a name="Reference+on"></a>
 ### foreignKey.on(link) ↩︎
-Set a link between source and target using { sourceField: targetField }
+Set a link between source and target in the form:
+`{ leftField1: rightField1, leftField2: rightField2 }`

 **Kind**: instance method of <code>[ForeignKey](#ForeignKey)</code>
 **Chainable**